Skip to main content

 • stability

 • “On RTX 4090, I have great performance on a 2K monitor (1440p native), which is to be expected.
-No freezes, stuttering, or crashes.
-However, texture pop-ins are noticeable in some cutscenes, mostly at the beginning.
-It seems that later in the game, they occur less often.”
+No freezes, stuttering, or crashes, but texture pop-ins are noticeable in some cutscenes (mostly at the beginning; it seems there are fewer later in the game).”

-• “It runs great for me on older Linux hardware with Proton, providing a stable experience.”
+• “It runs great for me on older Linux hardware with Proton, offering a stable experience.”

-• “I understand this will disappoint players with certain expectations or those who experience performance issues, but if you want a chill stealth game, I'd recommend this—just maybe not at full price.”
+• “If you want a chill stealth game, I’d recommend this—just maybe not at full price.”

-• “The game has constant crashes where the game just freezes and closes with no error message afterwards like nothing ever happened.”
+• “The game has constant crashes where it just freezes and closes with no error message afterwards, like nothing ever happened.”

 • atmosphere